pagi-org/spec/pagi.md

 ### Traits {#traits}

-A trait is a set of characteristics that may be assigned to a node-type.
+A trait is a set of characteristics that may be assigned to a nodeType.
 Each trait will define properties that it imports to a node type, edge types that it imports to a node type, and semantic restrictions on those.
 Traits may also define parameters that must be supplied when they are defined on a node type.